fenok/galaxis/packages/core/README.md

 It can be fixed by setting `optimizeOnHydrate: true` for all queries by default.
 In general, you should always do that, unless your cache is not coming from just-performed requests (e.g. you are not doing SSR, but persist the cache to local storage).

-### Optimistic Responses

-You can specify `optimisticData` for mutations.
-During mutation execution, the cache will immediately be updated with this data, and then with the real data when it arrives.
-Note that you also have to specify the `removeOptimisticData()` and `toCache()` functions, so the library knows how to remove the optimistic data from the cache, and how to put the real data in.
+Note that you have to indicate that the hydrate stage is complete by calling <code>[client.onHydrateComplete()](#clientonhydratecomplete)</code>.

 ### High Customizability

 The library is completely unopinionated about the network level.
 You can use fetch, axios, XMLHttpRequest, or any other solution.
 You can add network requests logging, retries, or timeouts.
-See [BaseRequest](#baserequest) for details.
+The library doesn't care in which format your data arrives.
+Just provide a `getRequestFactory` option of <code>[BaseRequest](#baserequest)</code> that will abstract it all away.
+The library provides <code>[Fetch](../../packages/fetch)</code> as a recommended network interface.

-The library is also unopinionated about [Cache](#cache) internals.
+The library is also unopinionated about <code>[Cache](#cache)</code> internals.
 You can add cache persistence, partial or complete.
 You even should be able to integrate the cache with your own state management solution, should you need so.
+The library provides <code>[InMemoryCache](../in-memory-cache#inmemorycache)</code> as a recommended cache.

+Note that almost everything is configurable on a per-request level.
+For instance, you can use different network interfaces for different queries!

 ## Public API